dancgnx/cgxBlocks/README.md

 * Point your browser to http://127.0.0.1:5000/

-##Instructions to install using dockers:
+## Instructions to install using dockers:

 * Install dockers https://www.docker.com/products/docker-desktop
 * Open a terminal or cmd or powershell
 * Run the following command: docker run --rm -ti -p 127.0.0.1:5000:5000 dancgx/cgxblocks
 * Point your browser to http://127.0.0.1:5000/
+* Don't forget to refresh the image for any updates: docker image pull dancgx/cgxblocks

-##Generating python code and running it:
+## Generating python code and running it:
 * If you press the show button, you will see the python code that will be executed when you click "run".
 * To use that code, you will need to copy the cgxuax.py file to the directory from which you are running that code.

-##Saveing and Loading:
+## Saveing and Loading:
 * You can save the cgxBlocks program by clicking "Save" button.
 It will produce XML string that will be copied to your clipboard and also to the "Saved code:" text box.
 * To load a program, clear the "Saved code:" text box and paste XML string into it and hit the "Load" button.
 * WARNING: The XML will include the authentication TOKEN.